Tungez33/aptos-mask/README.md

 # AptosMask Browser Extension

+**Experimental Software**

+The Software is provided "as is" without warranty of any kind, either express or implied.
+Use at your own risk.

 You can find the latest version of AptosMask on [our official website](https://metamask.io/).
 For help using AptosMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).

 For [general questions](https://community.metamask.io/c/learn/26), [feature requests](https://community.metamask.io/c/feature-requests-ideas/13), or [developer questions](https://community.metamask.io/c/developer-questions/11), visit our [Community Forum](https://community.metamask.io/).